jomendez/starbucks-captone-machine-learning/README.md

 under the Receiving Operating Characteristic Curve.
 This particular curve accounts that higher probabilities are associated with true positives and vice-versa.

-## Algoritms
+## Algorithms

-We explored two algoritms `Linear Learner` and `XGBoost` to find the best models for for each offer, a Discount, a Buy One Get One (BOGO) or Informational.
+We explored two algorithms `Linear Learner` and `XGBoost` to find the best models for for each offer, a Discount, a Buy One Get One (BOGO) or Informational.

 For more information you can refer to the `proposal.pdf` file included in this repository